turingschool/front-end-curriculum/projects/build-your-own-backend.md

   A further example of this implementation can be found here: [params](https://scotch.io/tutorials/use-expressjs-to-get-url-and-post-parameters)

 * Developer must secure at least 4 endpoints with a JWT.
 Though this project doesn't have an explicit frontend, at the `/` root of your application, return an `index.html` file with a form that allows a user to request a JWT.
-The user must submit a username of 'BobLoblaw' and a password of 'LawBlog' in order to generate a JWT that will authenticate them for accessing all endpoints.
-Require the JWT by securing any 'write' requests (POST/PUT/PATCH/DELETE).
+The user must submit an email address and an app name.
+If the email address ends in `@turing.io`, the JWT should include admin privileges.
+Require a JWT with admin privileges for any 'write' requests (POST/PUT/PATCH/DELETE).

 ### Documentation